-Sleep your bub in a safe carers room for the first 6 - 12 months
+Sleep bub in their own safe sleep space in the same room as their parent or caregiver for at least the first 6 months

 The safest place for your bub to sleep is in their own safe space, in the same room as their parent or adult caregiver.
 This is a safe space away from pets and siblings too.